De Havilland Canada DHC-6 Twin Otter: New production

 Major changes introduced with the Series 400 include Honeywell Primus Apex fully integrated avionics, deletion of the AC electrical system, modernization of the electrical and lighting systems, and use of composites for non load-bearing structures such as doors.

 The 100th Series 400 Twin Otter (MSN 944) was displayed at the July 2017 EAA AirVenture Oshkosh.
 At the time 38% were operated as regional airliners, 31% were in military aviation use, 26% in industrial support and 5% were in private air charter.
 Seventy were on regular landing gear wheels, 18 were configured as straight or amphibious floatplanes, 10 had tundra tires and two had wheel skis.

 In 2019, Viking started making plastic components for the Twin Otter by 3D printer to help reduce cost.

 Twin Otter production was suspended in 2019 during the COVID-19 pandemic.
 In July 2022, DHC announced that it was reviewing the program and supply chain, with a decision on when to resume production expected "in the near future".

 In 2023, its equipped price was $7.25M.

-In June 2023 Viking, now operating as De Havilland Canada, started production of the new DHC-6 Classic 300-G.
+In June 2023, Viking, now operating as De Havilland Canada, started production of the new DHC-6 Classic 300-G.

+On 20 March 2026, De Havilland Canada delivered its 1000th DHC-6 Twin Otter produced and delivered aircraft to SATENA, a regional government-owned airline of Colombia.